British Prime Minister Boris Johnson Tests Positive For Coronavirus

 “I’m working from home and self-isolating and that’s entirely the right thing to do.
 But, be in no doubt that I can continue thanks to the wizardry of modern technology to communicate with all my top team to lead the national fightback against coronavirus.
 I want to thank everybody involved and, of course, our amazing NHS staff.”

-Johnson also implored the importance of staying home and thanked all of the British that were participating in social distancing.
+Johnson also implored the importance of staying home and thanked all of the British people who were participating in social distancing.

 Over the last 24 hours I have developed mild symptoms and tested positive for coronavirus.